joolstorrentecalo/gitlab-foss/doc/integration/advanced_search/elasticsearch.md

 a message is logged in the [`elasticsearch.log`](../../administration/logs/index.md#elasticsearchlog) file.

-If you are using a compatible version and after connecting to OpenSearch, you get the message `Elasticsearch version not compatible`, [resume indexing](#resume-indexing).
+If you are using a compatible version and after connecting to OpenSearch, you get the message `Elasticsearch version not compatible`, [unpause indexing](#unpause-indexing).

 ## System requirements